 At this point, an astute advisor may ask, "Why not simply apply trend following to sector-based ETFs rather than individual stocks?"
 We concede this is an option, but view that approach as only going from the 10,000-foot level to 5,000 feet because it doesn't account for potential distribution of returns within each sector.
 Said another way, it's taking a hatchet to the problem, whereas unwrapping the index allows scalpel-level precision.

-The result can be an even more enhanced experience in terms of returns and managing volatility for both the advisor and client.
+The result can be an even more enhanced experience in terms of returns and managing volatility for both the financial advisor and client.

 Holding Individual Securities Creates More Opportunity to Harvest Losses for Tax Alpha

 Under the current tax laws, trend following is an inherently tax-friendly approach to investing because it sells losses quickly and holds winning positions indefinitely if the trend doesn’t change.
-While the market will always rightfully dictate Blueprint’s exposure in a given year, during most environments our processes will allow us to produce a tax-aware outcome because our systems are generally designed to produce tax alpha by harvesting short-term losses and maintaining exposure to winning positions.
+While the market will always rightfully dictate our firm’s exposure in a given year, during most environments our processes will allow us to produce a tax-aware outcome because our systems are generally designed to produce tax alpha by harvesting short-term losses and maintaining exposure to winning positions.

 Trend following at the index level wouldn’t allow for opportunities to harvest losses within the index constituents.